react-navigation/react-navigation.github.io/versioned_docs/version-6.x/upgrading-from-5.x.md

 ### The `tabBarVisible` option is no longer present

-Since the the tab bar now supports a `tabBarStyle` option, we have removed the `tabBarVisible` option.
+Since the tab bar now supports a `tabBarStyle` option, we have removed the `tabBarVisible` option.
 You can achieve the same behavior by specifying `tabBarStyle: { display: 'none' }` in `options`.

 ### The `lazy` prop is moved to `lazy` option for per-screen configuration for bottom tabs